-Dennis led IVP's investments in Advent Software (ADVS), Chordiant Software (CHRD), DoubleVerify, Klout, LifeLock (LOCK), POPSUGAR, Quigo Technologies (TWX), Shazam, SuccessFactors (SFSF), SupportSoft (SPRT), Synchronoss Technologies (SNCR), The Honest Company, Voxer, Yext, and Yodlee, and he has been actively involved with the firm's investments in Buddy Media (CRM), Business.com (DEXO), Gaia Online, HomeAway (AWAY), Kayak (KYAK), Marketo, Mobile 365 (SAP), MySQL (ORCL), Personal Capital, and Twitter.
-He currently serves as a board director or observer for DoubleVerify, POPSUGAR, Shazam, The Honest Company, Voxer, and Yodlee.
+Dennis led IVP's investments in Advent Software (ADVS), Chordiant Software (CHRD), DoubleVerify, Dropcam (GOOG), Klout, LifeLock (LOCK), POPSUGAR, Quigo Technologies (TWX), Shazam, Snapchat, SoundCloud, SuccessFactors (SFSF), SupportSoft (SPRT), Synchronoss Technologies (SNCR), The Honest Company, Voxer, xAd, Yext, Yodlee (YDLE), and ZEFR, and he has been actively involved with the firm's investments in Buddy Media (CRM), Business.com (DEXO), Gaia Online, HomeAway (AWAY), Indiegogo, Kayak (PCLN), Marketo, Mobile 365 (SAP), MySQL (ORCL), Personal Capital, and Twitter.
+He currently serves as a Board Director or Observer for DoubleVerify, POPSUGAR, Shazam, The Honest Company, Voxer, xAd, and ZEFR.

 Prior to IVP, Dennis spent several years with Battery Ventures and the Internet Capital Group (ICG).
 At Battery, he managed the firm's West Coast software deal sourcing program, executed new investments in emerging software and Internet companies and worked closely with portfolio company management teams.
 His investments at Battery included two financial software companies, Corillian (FISV) and eCredit.com, each of which generated several multiples of return on invested capital.
 In November 1999, Dennis was recruited from Battery to ICG, where he was a key member of ICG's West Coast Acquisitions team.
 As Director of Acquisitions, he was responsible for identifying and executing strategic acquisitions, providing partner company management teams with operational and financial assistance, managing business development initiatives and generating portfolio liquidity.